google-gemini/generative-ai-js/docs/reference/server/generative-ai.functioncallpart.md

 ## FunctionCallPart interface

-Content part interface if the part represents FunctionResponse.
+Content part interface if the part represents a FunctionCall.

 **Signature:**